Der-Kai-T/edp4_receive_mail/README.md

 A node.js tool to receive E-Mails with attachments and prepare them for use with EDP4 (https://www.einsatzleitsoftware.de/) "Einsatzserver" which can fetch mails themself but needs the information to be placed inside the mail-content not as an attachment.
 As the Feuerwehr Hamburg can only transmit them in an attached file this script was created.

+## Used Libarary
+This script is using https://www.npmjs.com/package/mail-listener5 and it's example code.
+Except: Debug Output to console deactivated and automatic attachment-store set to separate Folder (Debug purposes only), can and should be deactivated uppon release.

 ## Installation
 You need node.js to run this script.
 Visit https://nodejs.org/en to find out how to do this on your platform.
 This script doesn't need to run on the same machine as the EDP4-Server but it needs write-access to a folder on the server which is monitored by the EDP4-Einsatzserver.